Bazzu85/Handbrake-Batcher-and-Merger/README.md

 handbrakePresetLocation: the location of preset json

-handbrakePresetList: the preset name list to work on
+handbrakePreset: the preset to work on

-handbrakePresetToUse: the numeric preset to use from the handbrakePresetList.
-Starts with zero

 handbrakeCommand: command to launch for execute handbrakeCLI conversion.